Research & Surveys

 - Journal of Applied Ecology (2018): A tale of two studies: Detection and attribution of the impacts of invasive plants in observational surveys

-At most of our restoration sites, year after year, we monitor vegetation to evaluate changes over time and results of management practices.
+At most of our restoration sites, year after year, we monitor vegetation to evaluate changes over time and the results of our management practices.
 We'll be sure to share the results of these efforts in Mississippi Messages, our e-newsletter.